eclipse/epsilon-website/mkdocs/docs/doc/articles/troubleshooting/index.md

 ## Where is the "Run" button?

-If you cannot find the run button in the toolbar of your Eclipse, you need to activate the Epsilon perspective from the `Window->Perspective->Open Perspective->Other` menu or from the respective shortcut at the top-right corner of your Eclipse window.
+If you cannot find the run button in the toolbar of your Eclipse, you need to activate the Epsilon perspective from the `Window` --> `Perspective` --> `Open Perspective` --> `Other` menu or from the respective shortcut at the top-right corner of your Eclipse window.

 ## I see no files when I browse for a program/model file